 Getting started is fairly straightforward.
 You download the extension and configure your file types.

-Git LFS is typically recommended when you have large files or binary files to store in Git repositories.
+You should use Git LFS if you have large files or binary files to store in Git repositories.

 That’s because Git is decentralized.
 So, every developer has the full change history on their computer.
 And changes in large binary files cause Git repositories to grow by the size of that file every time the file is changed (and that change is committed).
 That means it will take ages to get the files.
 And if you do, it will be difficult to version and merge the binaries.